Newest Issue

 Small Acts of Repair

-Through personal encounters in Poland, Israel, and the United States, this essay reflects on the power of small acts of repair in times of political violence and moral devastation.
+Through personal encounters in Poland, Israel, and the United States, Jeffrey Goldfarb (Michael E. Gellert Professor of Sociology Emeritus at The New School for Social Research) reflects on the power of small acts of repair in times of political violence and moral devastation.
 Drawing connections between historical memory, contemporary protest, and everyday gestures of solidarity, it argues that even fragile acts of care can sustain hope and ethical responsibility in dark times.

 Read More "Small Acts of Repair"